 - Game Face: Bio-Mechs transform when things get serious.

 - Good Is Not Soft: In "Hunger", Hudson Roarke makes the suprisingly ruthless order that, if they can't convince the deempowered Frostbite to do a HeelFace Turn, they can at least eliminate her while she is no longer a threat.

-- "I Know You Are in There Somewhere" Fight: In "Hunger", Frostbite absorbs a lethal amount of radiation while attempting to steal an experimental military device, and while randomly shifting between her Bio-Mech form and human identity decide to quit the Bio-Mechs.
+- "I Know You Are in There Somewhere" Fight: In "Hunger", Frostbite absorbs a lethal amount of radiation while attempting to steal an experimental military device, and while randomly shifting between her Bio-Mech form and human identity decides to quit the Bio-Mechs.
 Rick Rhodes sees an opportunity to appeal to her better nature and tries to convince her to switch sides throughout the episode.
 While the attempts ultimately fails and Dana Harding reverts into being Frostbite, the episode ends with Rick satisfied with the thought he possibly planted the seed for a HeelFace Turn.

 - Merchandise-Driven: Just like the show that inspired it.
 In this case, the creators took an existing toy line and crafted a whole new story around it.